The Custom of the Country: Title

-Edith Wharton said the title of the novel came from a play by English playwrights John Fletcher and Philip Massinger, entitled The Custom of the Country, in which the term referred to the droit du seigneur, the claim of a ruler to have sex with a subordinate female before her husband.
+Edith Wharton said the title of the novel came from a play by English playwrights John Fletcher and Philip Massinger, titled The Custom of the Country, in which the term referred to the droit du seigneur, the claim of a ruler to have sex with a subordinate female before her husband.

 In popular culture

 Julian Fellowes has cited The Custom of the Country as an inspiration for his creative work, including Downton Abbey.
 Upon receiving the Edith Wharton Lifetime Achievement Award in 2012 in Boston, Massachusetts, Fellowes said: "It is quite true that I felt this was my book; that the novel was talking to me in a most extreme and immediate way.
 I think it's a remarkable piece of writing.
 In Undine Spragg, Wharton has created an anti-heroine absolutely in the same rank as Becky Sharp, Scarlett O'Hara, or Lizzie Eustace.
 Undine has no values except ambition, greed and desire, and yet through the miracle of Wharton's writing, you are on her side.
 That's what's so extraordinary about the book...I decided, largely because of her work, that it was time I wrote something."